CSS Animations: Enhance User Experience with Effective Transitions and Keyframes

 How They Work

 When you apply an animation to an element, the browser interpolates the styles between the points defined in the @keyframes.
-This means that it calculates the intermediate values between the points you specified.
-For example, if you animate the background-color from red to green, the browser automatically generates intermediate colors during the course of the animation.
+This means it calculates the intermediate values between the points you specified.
+For example, if you animate the background-color from red to green, the browser automatically generates the intermediate colors during the animation.

 Examples:

-• Simple Animation: A button that changes color gradually as you move the cursor.
+- Simple Animation: A button that gradually changes color when hovered.

 .button:hover {